Tubbz-alt/PHP-SBCS/README.md

 PHP-SBCS
 ========

-Fork of <a href="https://codeclimate.com/github/ganbarli/PHP-SBCS">PHP-SBCS</a> and added Paypal checkout.
+Fork of <a href="https://codeclimate.com/github/ganbarli/PHP-SBCS">PHP-SBCS</a> with a lot of changes, split up into two pages and added Paypal checkout.

 Version History
 ========

 **Version for Attys: www.attys.tech**
-- Added paypal checkout with the new REST API
+- Added paypal checkout with the new REST API and confirmation e-mail
+- Updated to newest bootstrap

 **v.1.6.2 / 22.10.2017**